-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teacher and staff educational partner feedback indicated that the identified student groups are often unaware of their academic progress or credit deficiencies from prior educational placement disruptions.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of all and low-income students.
+Teacher and staff educational partner feedback indicated that the identified student groups are often unaware of their academic progress or credit deficiencies from prior educational placement disruptions.
 A needs assessment also identified a need to provide low-income students with greater access to library resources, including increasing students' abilities to research information and access 21st-century skills.
-Scope: LEA-wide The librarian and library assistant will support the identified students in selecting and using research materials and technology based on their individual needs.
+Scope: LEA-wide staff to determine which low-income students have demonstrated a need for additional academic support.
+Progress monitoring will also allow teachers to track the highly mobile identified student groups' academic progress and growth throughout the school year.
+The librarian and library assistant will support the identified students in selecting and using research materials and technology based on their individual needs.
 The librarian and library assistant works with students and teachers to facilitate access to information in various formats, instructs students and teachers on acquiring, evaluating, and using the information and technology needed in this process, and introduces students to literature and other academic resources.
 This action is designed to meet the needs most associated with low-income students.
-However, because we expect all students in the highly transient student population will benefit from progress monitoring services, this action will be implemented LEA-wide. assessments (all students and low-income students) Percentage of students showing increase in Reading unit benchmark assessments (all students and low-income students) Educational Partner feedback Educational Partner Feedback 2.8 Action: MTSS Support Staff Need: A review and analysis of the above metrics reveal the need to increase the the Reading, Writing, and Math achievement rates of all and low-income students, EL, and Foster Youth students.
-A needs assessment and educational partner feedback revealed the need for ongoing data collection, analysis, and monitoring aligned with the 10 state priorities.
-It also identified the need for someone to oversee the Multi-Tiered System of Support (MTSS) outlined in the LCAP, designed to provide these unique student groups with the resources and structures needed to succeed.
+However, because we expect all students in the highly transient student population will benefit from progress monitoring services, this action will be implemented LEA-wide. assessments (all students and low-income students) Percentage of students showing increase in Writing unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Reading unit benchmark assessments (all students and low-income students) Educational Partner feedback Educational Partner Feedback 2.8 Action: MTSS Support Staff Need: A review and analysis of the above metrics reveal the need to increase the the Reading, Writing, and Math achievement rates of all and low-income students, EL, and Foster Youth students.
 To effectively support low-income, foster youth, and English Learner students, designated staff will closely monitor their progress to ensure equity and resource access.
 This involves tracking progress at the District level to ensure that funds and services are allocated appropriately.
 The goal is to implement tailored strategies to address these students' unique social, emotional, and academic needs.
-Analyzing formative assessments is critical to this monitoring process as it provides valuable insights into the learning needs of English learners, low- income students, and foster youth.
-By examining this data, the District can identify areas where these students may need additional support and ensure that the goals outlined in the Local Control and Accountability Plan (LCAP) are met.
-Percentage of students showing an increase in Reading unit benchmark assessments (all students, EL, FY, and low-income) Percentage of students showing an increase in Writing unit benchmark assessments (all students, EL, FY, and low-income) Percentage of students showing an increase in Math unit benchmark assessments (all students, EL, FY, and low-income)
+Percentage of students showing an increase in Reading unit benchmark assessments (all students, EL, FY, and low-income) Percentage of students showing an increase in Writing unit benchmark